Coronary bypass surgery

 Coronary bypass surgery redirects blood around a section of a blocked or partially blocked artery in your heart.
-The procedure involves taking a healthy blood vessel from your leg, arm or chest and connecting it beyond the blocked arteries in your heart.
+The procedure involves taking a healthy blood vessel from your leg, arm or chest and connecting it below and above the blocked arteries in your heart.
 With a new pathway, blood flow to the heart muscle improves.

-Although coronary bypass surgery doesn't cure the heart disease that caused the blockages (atherosclerosis or coronary artery disease), it can ease symptoms, such as chest pain and shortness of breath.
+Coronary bypass surgery doesn't cure the heart disease that caused the blockages, such as atherosclerosis or coronary artery disease.
+However, it can ease symptoms, such as chest pain and shortness of breath.
 For some people, this procedure can improve heart function and reduce the risk of dying of heart disease.

 Why it's done

-Coronary bypass surgery is one option if you have a blocked artery to your heart.
+Coronary bypass surgery is one treatment option if you have a blocked artery to your heart.

 You and your doctor might consider it if:

-- You have severe chest pain caused by narrowing of several of the arteries that supply your heart muscle, leaving the muscle short of blood during even light exercise or at rest.
+- You have severe chest pain caused by narrowing of several arteries that supply your heart muscle, leaving the muscle short of blood during even light exercise or at rest.

 - You have more than one diseased coronary artery, and the heart's main pumping chamber — the left ventricle — isn't functioning well.